Mentadent: First UK television advert

 Mentadent SR, formerly Gibbs SR, is one of three toothpaste products still marketed by Unilever worldwide.
 The product was originally named after its active ingredient, sodium ricinoleate.

 Gibbs SR was the first product to be promoted on UK television.
-The introduction of commercial television advertising was due to the Television Act of 1954 which created the commercial broadcaster ITV.
+The introduction of commercial television advertising was due to the Television Act 1954 which created the commercial broadcaster ITV.
 The advertisement was first shown on Associated-Rediffusion in London on 22 September 1955 at 8.12pm BST, with a voiceover by Alex Macintosh.
 The advertisement was written and produced by Brian Palmer.